 Ever wondered why onions make you cry?
 Or why ice floats in fizzy drinks?
 Chemistry is involved in so many aspects of day-to-day life, and in A Level Chemistry you’ll learn about the science behind these chemical reactions, explore the material world and delve deep into the very nature of matter.

 Grade 6 in GCSE Maths and grade 6/5 in GCSE Combined Sciences.
 If studying GCSE single Sciences, then a grade 6 in GCSE Chemistry plus at least a grade 5 in another GCSE single Science subject.

 **If a student has been entered for the lower tier GCSE Maths paper and are predicted a grade 5, but are predicted to achieve at least a grade 7/7 in Science subjects, this will meet the entry criteria for the subject.

-The topics you study will see you learning about a wide-range of concepts and scientific theories.
-Topics will include:
+This fascinating subject will see you learning about a wide range of concepts and scientific theories, including: